Germinating Broccoli Seeds In Paper Towels

 Additionally, paper towel gardening is a great method for germinating seeds indoors.
 To use this method, you will need a container that will act as a "greenhouse," a paper towel, and water.

 My favorite kind of container to use is one with a clear lid to let sunlight in.
 My husband uses old strawberry or raspberry containers to sprout his seeds.
 I like containers from Olive Garden or other take-out food containers that are thick and sturdy.
 The lid snaps into place.
-It keeps the wet seeds warm and a consistent temperature.
-I've gotten these types of containers ordering McDonald's, iHop, and Cracker Barrel, and they are sturdy greenhouses for my seeds.
+It keeps the wet seeds warm and at a consistent temperature.
+I've gotten these types of containers ordering McDonald's, IHOP, and Cracker Barrel, and they are sturdy greenhouses for my seeds.

 Broccoli seeds are very small.
 I managed to place 100 broccoli seeds in one folded-over paper towel.

 First, I wet the paper towel and folded it in half.
 A paper towel is a big square though.
 So once you fold it the first time, you will have a long rectangle.
 Fold it one more time and you will have a square again.

 I then place it in the bottom of my food container greenhouse.
 My seeds go inside in the bottom half of the long rectangle section of the paper towel.
 Basically, I like my seeds to have two layers of towel underneath and on top of the seeds.

 My broccoli seeds sprouted after four days in their paper towel.
 The root end of the broccoli was around 1-inch long, while the top end had three or four little leaves.
 Every time I opened the container to check my new sprouts, the smell of broccoli was strong.
 Even these teeny tiny little sprouts emit a strong odor, which smells delicious.